skasslatter/UnitTesting/testing-CH2-understanding-test-file.md

 ```
 ## Function rundown

-So lets go through everything that is going on in the testfile
+So lets go through everything that is going on in the test file

 We first `describe` our test suite giving it a title of `Component:HomeComponent` Inside of that test suite, we add our `beforeEach` blocks.
 The first one is what configures `TestBed for us with the appropriate dependencies required to run the component.